 Other

-This guide explains other special schema functions such as literal, instance, special and lazy that are not covered in the other guides.
+This guide explains other special schema functions such as literal, instance, custom and lazy that are not covered in the other guides.

 Literal schema